scaleway/api.scaleway.com/contents/api_general.md

 The *Link* header as specified by [rfc 5988](https://tools.ietf.org/html/rfc5988) helps to navigate between pages.
-Each programming langage has a specific way to parse it.
+Each programming language has a specific way to parse it.
 With Python for example, the *Link* header can be parsed with [python-requests](http://docs.python-requests.org/en/master/):